Gear Review – Saint Ballistic Vest

 Vests haven’t previously played a role in my wardrobe of motorcycle gear.
 The fact that I spent most of my younger years in a warmer climate meant that during the mild winter months I could get away with pretty much just a leather jacket over a t-shirt.
 Then I moved to the other side of Australia where the temperatures dropped a fair bit lower than what I was used to.
 Layering was the only answer, but when you can’t fit any more layers under your leather and you’re still getting cold a vest is the perfect addition.

-The Saint Ballistic Motorcycle Vest is, as they put it, "really tough".
-Not because you'll look like a bruiser with it on, but because it's constructed using some of the toughest materials on the planet.
+The Saint Ballistic Motorcycle Vest is, as they put it, “really tough”.
+Not because you’ll look like a bruiser with it on, but because it’s constructed using some of the toughest materials on the planet.
 The dark indigo outer fabric is a blend of DuPont Kevlar and Cordura.
-The combination of these two materials is what the military have been using in their own textile applications.
-It creates a slash, tear and abrasion resistant barrier that has 360 degree textile strength and to top it all off won't fade or shrink.
+The combination of these two materials is what the military has been using in their own textile applications.
+It creates a slash, tear, and abrasion resistant barrier that has 360-degree textile strength and to top it all off won’t fade or shrink.

 In their promotional video (above) you’ll see Saint founder Mike ‘Micro‘ Lelliott pushing their denim onto a belt sander (see below), this may look like a stunt, but I can assure you their materials are actually that tough.
 I’m based in Melbourne, the home of Saint, and I’ve had the opportunity to see their products being developed.
 The early days were the most exciting as this is when we tested just how tough this stuff is.
 While hanging out at the Saint workshop the belt sander was just one of many crazy things we did to see how tough this material actually is.